minor0419/generate_tsne/README.md

 This repository requires NVIDIA GPU and CUDA11.3 environment.
 I haven't tested it in other environments.
 The NVIDIA GPU I tested is the RTX4080.
+Input movies and annotation data in the ./test directory.
 ***
 I am in the test video.